 One feature of Ghazzali's attitude has considerable significance in looking to an increased study of his works as a factor towards the revivification of Islam: his tolerance.
-Although regarding Hallaj's expressions, (for example, I am the truth, i e.
+Although regarding Al Hallaj's expressions, (for example, I am the truth, i. e.
 God) as incautious, he helped to defend him and to save him from execution on a charge of blasphemy.
 He wrote a treatise on tolerance: The Criterion of the Difference between Islam and Heresy.
 In this teaching of tolerance he felt himself to be pointing back to the policy of the earliest Muslim times and to the greatest authorities of early Islam.
-He" strove to attract the souls of his fellow Muslims to spiritual faith which unifies, to worship at the altars which are in the hearts of men".5 ly that he led men back from scholastic labours upon theological dogmas to living contact with, study and exegesis of the Quran and Traditions; gave Suffism an assured position within the Church of Islam; and brought philosophy and philosophical theology within the range of the ordinary mind.6
+He "strove to attract the souls of his fellow Muslims to spiritual faith which unifies, to worship at the altars which are in the hearts of men".5

+The influence of Ghazzali has been represented by Mr. Macdonald as chiefly that he led men back from scholastic labours upon theological dogmas to living contact with, study and exegesis of the Quran and Traditions; gave Sufiism an assured position within the Church of Islam; and brought philosophy and philosophical theology within the range of the ordinary mind.6